kavismith/vpn-usage/README.md

 </p>
 <p>
+To verify the IPv4 address associated with your new VPN connection, follow these steps:

-Go to whatismyipadress.com to check the IPv4 adress for your new VPN connection.
-If you are already on the web page just click refesh and you will see your new IPv4 adress and country change.
+Open a web browser and navigate to "whatismyipaddress.com."
+Once on the web page, you can check your IPv4 address for the new VPN connection.
+If you are already on the web page, simply click the "Refresh" or "Reload" button, and you will observe your IPv4 address change, along with a shift in the detected country associated with your VPN connection.
 </p>
 <br />